Access control lists (ACLs)

 To grant permission to a Yandex.Cloud user, you need to know their account ID.
 You can find the account ID:

-To grant permission to a service account you need to retrieve its ID in the Service accounts section of the management console.
+To grant permission to a service account by retrieving its ID in the Service accounts section of the management console.

 To grant permission to a system group, you need to know its URI.
-For more information, see System groups.
+Learn more in System groups.

 Object Storage supports predefined ACLs, which contain common permission sets.

 To view the ACL structure, see ACL XML schema.

 Object Storage supports operations for uploading and downloading ACLs.
 No operation is available to delete ACLs.
 To remove all access permissions, upload an empty ACL.
 Object Storage creates an empty ACL for each new object or bucket by default.

 ACLs uploaded for objects are applied immediately.
 ACLs uploaded for buckets and access permissions updated in the IAM service apply after a delay.
 For more information about delays, see IAM documentation.

 Yandex.Cloud uses two mechanisms for managing access to Object Storage resources: